 Change here for the Hankyu branch line that goes to Arashiyama.
 This is also a convenient stop for the gardens and palace buildings of Katsura Imperial Villa, and for students commuting to the Katsura Campus of Kyoto University.

-To go to the Katsura Campus of Kyoto University take City Bus 6 or Keihan Kotsu Bus 20 or 20B from the west exit of this station.
-These take 12 minutes and cost 240 yen.
+To go to the Katsura Campus of Kyoto University, take Kyoto City Bus West No. 6 or Keihan Kyoto Kotsu Bus No. 20 or 20B from the west exit of this station toward Katsurazaka-chuo.
+The ride takes about 12 minutes, with stops for the campus clusters listed on Kyoto University’s official access page.

 Hankyu Arashiyama Station (on the Hankyu Arashiyama Line)